mmdm95/sim-cookie/README.md

 ```

 If you don't need some of your cookies to be secure, pass false
-as last parameter of set method.
+as last parameter of setValue of `ISetCookie` method.

 ## Available methods